Route 66 Association

 Route 66 Association is the generic name of the non-profit associations established for preservation, restoration and promotion of the historic U.S. Route 66.
-They exist in all 8 Route 66 states: Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona and California.
+They exist in all eight Route 66 states: Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona and California.

-The first Route 66 Association was established on U.S. Route 66 in Arizona by Seligman businessperson Angel Delgadillo.
-An initial meeting of 15 people on February 18, 1987 in Seligman led to efforts which yielded a state-issued "Historic Route 66" designation for a portion of highway 66 between Kingman and Seligman later that year.
-By 1990, similar organisations had been established in all eight US Route 66 states.
+The first Route 66 Association was established on U.S. Route 66 in Arizona by businessman Angel Delgadillo.
+An initial meeting of 15 people on February 18, 1987, in Seligman led to efforts which yielded a state-issued "Historic Route 66" designation for a portion of former Route 66 between Kingman and Seligman later that year.
+By 1990, similar organizations had been established in all eight U.S. Route 66 states.